 At this point I'm doing much better during the day, but sleep is still an issue.
 It's been an issue for me since I can remember, but this is an added difficulty.
 I'm going to be taking some measures to try to improve my sleep, so we'll see how that goes.

 The shoulder has wavered back and forth between a sickly yellow/green and a nearly flourescent yellow.
 Today it looks like the yellow is fading and some slightly darker bruises are starting to come through.
 I don't know if that's progress, but it's change that my body is making on its own, and I don't think I've done any more harm, so I welcome it.

 I've now been to two physical therapy sessions, and I'm thankful that my PT, Tami, is a climber and understands where I need to be in the end.
 That may be the norm in Boulder, but out here it's a pretty rare thing.
 I'll have her easily available for advice afterward as well, so I'm lucky.

-It's going to be a few weeks before therapy involves anything more than Tami moving my shoulder to the edges of it's very limited range of motion.
+It's going to be a few weeks before therapy involves anything more than Tami moving my shoulder to the edges of its very limited range of motion.
 I'm glad it's her moving it, because I tend to protect it at all times, often not even letting it fully rest in the sling, so I would never be able to put it into the right positions right now.
-By my 2nd session I had learned to relax quite a bit more, so the range of motion was already increased a little.
+By my second session, I had learned to relax quite a bit more, so the range of motion was already increased a little.
 I have noticed that I'm rapidly regaining confidence in moving my lower arm, at the elbow.
-Moving my elbow through full extension to full flexion was at first a little terrifying, but has become a several times a day routine now.
+Moving my elbow through full extension to full flexion was a little terrifying at first, but has become a several times a day routine now.